menu

 The benefits of using concrete diagramming models

-The bottom-up, just-the-facts philosophy of concrete modeling offers important benefits.
+The bottom-up, just-the-facts philosophy of concrete modeling offers essential benefits.
 It helps keep diagrams grounded in reality.
 Imprecise and untrue information is easier to spot, and can be rooted out sooner.

-Concrete models do not rely on externally-prescribed abstractions or concepts.
-These models are adapted to a system, not the other way around.
-They describe systems as they are using the langauge of the systems themselves.
+Concrete models do not rely on externally prescribed abstractions or concepts.
+They are adapted to a system, not the other way around.
+They describe systems using the language of the systems themselves.

-As mentioned, concrete diagramming models are ideal for creating diagrams with lots of detail.
-This makes them perfect for creating system documentation that delivers long-term value.
+As mentioned, concrete diagramming models are ideal for creating detailed diagrams and system documentation that delivers long-term value.

 Concrete Modeling vs C4 Modeling